The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - End with zero Soul Slice charges.

 ### Feint and Arcane Crest examples:
-- I would advise to use Feint for either one of the **Hallowed Plume** tankbusters, if your tank need help with them, or for the **Akh Morn** during **Wroth Flames** as these hit pretty hard and every mitigation here would help.
+- I would advise using Feint for either one of the **Hallowed Plume** tankbusters, if your tank needs help with them, or for the **Akh Morn** during **Wroth Flames** as these hit pretty hard and every mitigation here would help.
 - Use Arcane Crest pretty much on cooldown.
 For **Wyrmsbreath 1**, **Akh Afah**, **Akh Morn** or the Stack/Spread, **Wyrmsbreath 2** or **Touchdown**.

-# Phase 7: The Dragon King
+# Phase Seven: The Dragon King

 The final Phase in this whole encounter.
 This is a 100% uptime Phase where you may have to go out of melee range for one GCD for **Exaflare's Edge** depending on which strat you do.
 You may enter this Phase with between 80-100 Shroud gauge and depending on this you may have to adjust some abilities in the follwing Re-Opener.
-If you entered this Phase with <80 Shroud Gauge you can use Enshroud twice and then safe the third one for your 2 minute burst, similar to Phase 3.
+If you entered this Phase with < 80 Shroud Gauge you can use Enshroud twice and then safe the third one for your two minute burst, similar to Phase Three.

 ### Re-Opener: